prateekmulye/f1-agent/tests/README.md

-# F1-Slipstream Agent Tests
+# ChatFormula1 Tests

-This directory contains comprehensive tests for the F1-Slipstream agent system.
+This directory contains comprehensive tests for the ChatFormula1 agent system.

 ## Test Structure